 - 1. Gathering and reports statistical data and other information as required by DOT. - 2.
 Reviewing third party contracts and purchase requisitions for compliance with this program. - 3.
 Working with all departments to set overall annual goals. - 4.
 Ensuring that bid notices and requests for proposals are available to DBEs promptly. - 5.
 Identifying contracts and procurements so that DBE goals are included in solicitations (both race-neutral methods and contract specific goals attainment and identifies ways to improve progress. - 6.
 Analyzing the City of Dayton, Dayton International Airport's progress toward attainment and identifies ways to improve progress. - 7.
 Participating in all pre-bid meetings related to this program. - 8.
 Advising the City Manager and Dayton City Commission on DBE matters and achievement. - 9.
 Referring DBEs to the Minority Business Assistance Center to gain information and assistance in preparing bids, obtaining bonding and insurance. - 10.
 Plan and participate in DBE training seminars. - 11.
 Certifies DBEs according to the criteria set by DOT and acts as a liaison to the Uniform Certification Process in the state of Ohio. - 12.
 Provides outreach to DBEs and community organizations for advising them of opportunities. - 13.
-Attends FAA-sponsored training as needed to remain current on regulations. - 14.
-Complete 6 hours of Contractor Continuing Education courses yearly. - 15.
-Complete 6 hours of Business Administration Continuing Education courses yearly. - 16.
-Successfully attend complete American Contract Compliance Association training yearly. - 17.
+Attends FAA-sponsored training, Airport Minority Advisor Council Training and American Contract Compliance Association training as needed to remain current on regulations. - 14.
 Reports the program performance to the FAA.

-- 18. Monitors the grant until all funds from DOT financial assistance have been expended. - 19.
+- 15. Monitors the grant until all funds from DOT financial assistance have been expended. - 16.
 Maintains the project file, participates in progress meetings and conducts project site visits for compliance.